The Energy Regulation and Markets Review: China

 - enter into grid connection agreements with qualified RPG enterprises; and

-- purchase all the on-grid power generated by RPG projects at a higher FIT.
+- purchase all the on-grid power generated by RPG projects subject to safety requirements.

 Oil and gas